avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 $else
 $(hdetails(task))

-1. Elop was a primary subcontractor for the BlackHawk helicopter fire control system for the US company _LORAL_ who was the main contractor for the helicopter (which was acquired by _Lockheed Martin_).
+1. Elop was a primary subcontractor for the _BlackHawk_ helicopter missile fire control system for the US company _LORAL_ who was the main contractor for the helicopter (which was acquired by _Lockheed Martin_).
 They had an acceptance testing manual that specified over 1000 tests that the  fire control system must pass.
 There were about 10 _GPIB_ interface hardware devices attached to the software.
-Unsupervised automated tests would have to run for up to 4 days.
+Unsupervised automated tests would have to run for up to 4 days at a time.
 Test results would be sent to a log file, and the app had GUI dashboard to show its current status.
 The underlying system would be implemented in _C_.
 The laboratory computers would be running MS-DOS.

 2. The key to the success of this project was my design of a [domain specific language (DSL)](https://en.wikipedia.org/wiki/Domain-specific_language) to formally specify each of the tests.
-Also the language would have to be easy enough to use by the _Elop_ system engineer, who is not a professional programmer, and would have to program many _ad hoc_ tests on his own.
+Also the language would have to be easy enough to use by the _Elop_ system engineer, who was not a professional programmer, and would have to program many _ad hoc_ tests on his own.
 I designed the _DSL_ to be a lightweight version of _BASIC_ along with plugin drivers for the specialized test hardware, along with the main device under test.
 I used _lex_ and _yacc_ to design the language.

 3. The system worked as planned, unattended for up to 4 days at time with no memory leaks.